otavioschwanck/mood-nvim/handbook.md

 ## Terminal

 `SPC v` open a blank terminal
-`SPC i` Open Last Terminal if exists, if not, run again.
 `SPC l` Send text to last opened terminal
+`SPC i` Open Last visit terminal.
+`SPC !` re-run last terminal command
-`SPC #` Rerun terminal commands configured on project startup.
+`SPC #` Re-run terminal commands configured on project startup.
-`SPC !` rerun last terminal command
 `SPC %` Rerun terminal commands configured on project startup on all tmux windows.
+`SPC q s` Close startup terminal
+`SPC q S` Close startup terminal on all tmux windows.
 `:Term command` open a terminal with the command

 Go to your personal settings `SPC f p` and add terminal commands.
 There is a bunch of examples there!